deadmanssnitch/snitcher/README.md

 client.remove_tag(token, tag)
 ```

-Returns an array of all of the snitch's remaining tags.
+Returns an array of all of the Snitch's remaining tags.

 ### Replace Tags on a Snitch

-Replaces all of a snitch's tags with an array of new tags.
+Replaces all of a Snitch's tags with an array of new tags.

 ```ruby
 token = "c2354d53d2"